dbca-wa/sdis/docs/source/quickstart.rst

 Create a new Science Project
 ----------------------------
-* On the `SDIS home page <https://sdis.dbca.wa.gov.au>`_ click Create New Project
+* On the `SPMS home page <https://scienceprojects.dbca.wa.gov.au>`_ click Create New Project
 * In the Project Type dropdown box select Science Project
 * Enter a project title and divisional program (and as many other fields as you can fill in), then click Save Changes
 * In the Overview tab, enter team members.
-External team members must first be registered with SDIS (see below - Register external colleague).
+External team members must first be registered with SPMS (see below - Register external colleague).
 Once registered, click Add team member and select them as you would any staff member.
 Click Edit Project Details to provide additional information such as location, then click Save Changes.
 * In the Concept Plan tab, enter the details of your concept plan, then click Save Changes.
 * Submit the concept plan for review (Submit for review button) by your Program Leader.

-Core Functions look the same as Science Projects, however they are maintained by SDIS admins.
+Core Functions look the same as Science Projects, however they are maintained by SPMS admins.

 Create a new External Collaboration
 -----------------------------------
-* On the SDIS home page (https://sdis.dbca.wa.gov.au) click Create New Project
+* On the SPMS home page (https://scienceprojects.dbca.wa.gov.au) click Create New Project
 * In the Project Type dropdown box select External Collaboration
 * Enter a project title and divisional program, then click Save Changes
 * In the Overview tab, enter team members.
-External collaborators must first be registered with SDIS (see below - Register external colleague).
+External collaborators must first be registered with SPMS (see below - Register external colleague).
 Once registered, click Add team member and select them as you would any staff member.
 * Click Edit project details, then under Collaboration details enter the collaboration name and budget.

 Create a new Student Project
 ----------------------------
-* On the SDIS home page (https://sdis.dbca.wa.gov.au) click Create New Project
+* On the SPMS home page (https://scienceprojects.dbca.wa.gov.au) click Create New Project
 * In the Project Type dropdown box select Student Project
 * Enter a project title and divisional program, then click Save Changes
 * In the Overview tab, enter team members.
-If student is external you must first register them with SDIS (see below - Register external colleague).
+If student is external you must first register them with SPMS (see below - Register external colleague).
 Once registered, click Add team member and select them as you would any staff member.
 * Click Edit project details, then under Student project details enter the study level and academic organisation.

 Managing project teams